pulumi/docs/pulumi-hugo/themes/default/content/docs/guides/adopting/from_terraform.md

 ### Limitations

 While the majority of Terraform constructs are supported, there are some known gaps that we are working to address.
-If you run into a problem, please [let us know on GitHub](https://github.com/pulumi/tf2pulumi/issues/new) and we would be happy to work through it with you.
+If you run into a problem, [open an issue on GitHub](https://github.com/pulumi/tf2pulumi/issues/new) and we would be happy to work through it with you.

 ### Example Conversion

-For an example of a full end-to-end conversion, including some improvements made possible after the conversion is finished, please see the blog post, [From Terraform to Infrastructure as Software]({{< relref "/blog/from-terraform-to-infrastructure-as-software" >}}).
+For an example of a full end-to-end conversion, including some improvements made possible after the conversion is finished, see the blog post, [From Terraform to Infrastructure as Software]({{< relref "/blog/from-terraform-to-infrastructure-as-software" >}}).